Lifespan of GFCI outlet

 Turn off power

-Before working on the GFCI outlet, make sure to turn off power to the circuit at the circuit breaker.
+Before working on any electrical outlet, make sure to turn off power to that circuit at the circuit breaker.

 2. 2

-Unscrew the GFCI outlet from the electrical box and disconnect the wires.
+Unscrew the old GFCI outlet from the electrical box and disconnect the wires, taking note of how they were connected.

 3. 3

-Connect the new GFCI outlet following the manufacturer's instructions, then secure it in the electrical box.
+Connect the new GFCI outlet by matching the wires to their previous positions, then secure the new GFCI in the electrical box and screw it in place.

 Frequently Asked Questions